barrier islands center

 THE AFRICAN-AMERICAN ALMSHOUSE

 The African-American Almshouse housed any black "inmates" of the Almshouse Farm.
 Built in 1910, the west end was apparently the main entrance and probably was a day room with a central stove for almshouse inmates.
-There were 10 rooms for inmates.
+There were 10 rooms for the black poor, and no in-house plumbing.

 This building was renovated in 2013 and now serves as the BIC Education Building.
 It is the site for the My First Field Trip program, other education initiatives, our oral history recording studio, research library, archival storage and exhibit design studios.
 The Beazley Foundation Community Room provides a versatile space for documentary screenings, community meetings, and more.